Recently we came across some new statistics about executive functioning:

 - Immediate crisis or emergency situation: Coaching is not equipped to handle immediate crises or emergency situations.
 In such cases, it’s important to seek help from emergency services by dialing 911 or 988 (Suicide & Crisis Lifeline)

 While coaches frequently collaborate with therapists to provide a comprehensive support system, coaching services should not replace professional mental health or medical care.
+Therapists are equipped to manage conditions labeled as mental disorders, ensuring that clients receive appropriate care for complex psychological issues.
 It’s important to remember that coaches do not act as mental health counselors or medical professionals.

 TL;DR (Too Long, Didn’t Read Summary)